-Requirements for Manuscripts Submitted to CTBM.
+Requirements for Manuscripts Submitted to CTBM

 The manuscript should be submitted in electronic form typed in Microsoft Word.
 Submission of a manuscript to CTBM means the complete agreement of the authors with CTBM rules and instructions.
 If the semantic or technical flaws are detected during the processing of the manuscript, the article can be returned to author(s) for correction.